ting-hsuan-chen/TEgenomeSimulator-open/README.md

     When the flag `--to_mask` is specified, TEgenomeSimulator allows user to provide a real genome where TE nucleoties have not been masked as 'Xs'.
 It does this job for users by using RepeatMasker followed by TE removal.
 The downstream TE mutation simulation, and random and nested TE insertions are the same as in the first mode (see the solid grey route in the flowchart).

-3) `-M 2` or`--mode 2`: **Genome Approximation Mode**.
+3) `-M 2` or`--mode 2`: **TE Composition Approximation mode**.
 It uses RepeatMaker to mask TEs and then removes TE nucleotides from the genome provided by user.
 Meanwhile it analyzes the TE composition in the original genome and implements this prior information to the simulation of TE mutations (see the green route in the flowchart).
 When this mode is enabled, the user must use `-g` or `--genome` to provide a genome fasta file, e.g. [GCF_000001735.4_TAIR10.1_genomic.fna](./test/input/GCF_000001735.4_TAIR10.1_genomic.fna.gz), which was downloaded from NCBI.
 Users need to specify the TE library by both `--repeat` and `--repeat2` to ensure that the simulator uses the same TE library for TE masking/removal and simulation.

 ### Other required input files/information